 HUMAN INTERVENTION TRAINING is required for all shirted volunteers.
-It will be held Sunday, June 25, at the Fair Site.
+It will be held Sunday in June at the Fair Site.
+Watch the Fair Family News calendar for the specific date.

 OCF CONSENT POLICY.
 Sexual misconduct has no place at the Fair.
 We are dedicated to following up on all reports.
 Persons found to have violated OCF policies may face disciplinary action, which may include immediate removal from OCF properties and other appropriate consequences.